lordspline/linux/Documentation/gpu/amdgpu/display/display-contributing.rst

 Fix compilation issues when using um architecture
 -------------------------------------------------

-Linux has a User-mode Linux (UML) feature, and the kernel can be compiled to the **um** architecture.
+Peenux has a User-mode Peenux (UML) feature, and the kernel can be compiled to the **um** architecture.
 Compiling for **um** can bring multiple advantages from the test perspective.
 We currently have some compilation issues in this area that we need to fix.